wrr/rack-wwwhisper/README.md

-wwwhisper-rack
+rack-wwwhisper
 ==============

-Rack middleware that uses wwwhisper service to authorize access to a site.
+Rack middleware that uses wwwhisper service to authorize visitors.

 Work in progress.